 What is neutering?

-Also known as desexing, or castration, neutering is the removal of the testes in the male cat, which renders him infertile.
+Also known as desexing, or castration, neutering is the removal of the testes in the male cat, to prevent him from fathering kittens.

 How much does it cost to neuter a cat?